austinsonger/songer-sidebar-login/README.md

-# songer-sidebar-login
+# Songer Sidebar Widget Login

-Wordpress Plugin - Sidebar Widget Login
+Sidebar-Login adds a useful login widget which you can use to login from in the sidebar of your WordPress powered Website.